spetlr-org/spetlr/docs/etl/specializations/README.md

 by your operation are merged back into the cache.
 You are therefore free to apply further filters and limits at this stage.

+### Internal operations

+The incoming data dataframe is converted to json and then hashed row by row.
+This is the hash value that is used to establish equality between successive executions of this loader.
+The loader reads the latest version of the cache table, and compares the hashes inside each matching primary key.
+If the match is complete, and the row is marked as previously loaded, no further action occurs.

+If the row either:
+- is marked as previously deleted, indicated by a non-null `deletedTime`
+- or has hash unequal to the hash value in the cache table,
+- or the primary key does not appear in the cache table,

+the row is marked for writing.

+If the row only appear in the cache and not in the incoming data, it is marked as to be deleted.

+After filtering and preparing these two dataframes, a provisional markup of the cache table is performed: The union of the two dataframe rows have their cache table hash updated to zero.
+This indicates that from here on, the state of these rows in the target system is unknown.
+Should the process be interrupted after this point, the rows should probably be re-written.

+Next, the two dataframes are passed to the `write_operation` and `delete_operation` methods implemented for the business application and described below.
+Both return the rows that they chose to actually process.

+The cache-loader then rolls back the last change of the cache table (where we set hash values to zero), and instead applies the markup of the actual operations that were performed.

+The background for implementing this "provisional markup" - rollback - "final markup" sequence is an operational experience where a multi-hour write operation failed, but not before it had updated millions of lines.
+The cache table was never updated and was left in an incorrect state.
+The provisional markup would have allowed the affected rows to be identified based on the last state of the cache table.

 ### `write_operation`

 The function receives a dataframe with those payload rows that the caching